 Sometimes your people will need more than a one-off training course to achieve the consistency and confidence your organisation needs.
 In today’s changeable environment your employees need to have the tools, knowledge and flexibility to confidently tackle a range of workplace challenges.

-That’s why, over the past 20 years, the Centre has co-designed development programmes for the organisations we support.
+That’s why the Centre has co-designed development programmes for the organisations we support for over 22 years.
 Whether you need an eight day programme for a group of 12 senior managers or a four day induction programme for 300 administrators, we can help.

 Irrespective of the number of learners, your location or the scale of the project, we have a team of experienced trainers, coordinators and L&D consultants who will work with you to create a training programme that is tailored to your needs.